pupenasan/hmi/citect/parameters.md

 You can use the Parameter Details pane to view and modify settings and comments for parameters and sections.
 For details see:

-- [Edit Parameter Sections](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/Content/Edit_Parameter_Sections.html)
+- Edit Parameter Sections
-- [Edit Parameters](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/Content/Edit_Parameters.html)
+- Edit Parameters
-- [Add Comments to the Citect.ini File](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/Content/Add_Comments_to_the_Citect.ini_File.html).
+- Add Comments to the Citect.ini File

 When a parameter or section  entry is highlighted in the tree pane the corresponding values populate  the Parameter Details pane and the corresponding Help files appear in  the help pane.